Le Nouveau Quotidien

-Le Nouveau Quotidien was a French-language Swiss daily newspaper founded in September 1991, published out of Lausanne.
+Le Nouveau Quotidien was a Swiss French-language daily newspaper founded in September 1991, published out of Lausanne.
 It was published by Edipresse, with the French newspaper Libération and the media group Ringier also having financial interest and collaboration with its publication.
 It was a non-regional paper, aiming to cover the interests of French-speaking Switzerland.
 The editor-in-chief of the paper throughout most of its life was Jacques Pilet, who was replaced in 1997 by Alain Campiotti.

 Following financial difficulties that faced both papers, it was merged in March 1998 with the Journal de Genève et Gazette de Lausanne, its more conservative competitor, to form Le Temps.

 History

 Following the paper's announcement, it was heavily anticipated in Francophone Switzerland.
 Shortly after the announcement of the launch of the daily, two other papers, the Journal de Genève and the Gazette de Lausanne merged to form the Journal de Genève et Gazette de Lausanne, as the proposed paper was deemed to target a similar audience and they wished to gain more readers.

 The paper aimed for sales of 30,000 every day and an additional 10,000 for Sunday sales.
 Several titles were proposed for the paper, including Le Temps, L'indépendant, L'événement, Le quotidien, and Aujourd'hui; Le Nouveau Quotidien (lit.
 'The New Daily') was eventually decided on, as that was what the press had already called it for several months at that point, and they deemed it an advertising advantage.